 One needs to establish the following:

-was not within your control. (such as a serious injury or illness, some disaster, and or a mistake by the DSO) OR was because of a reduction in course work not within your control and that the failure to secure reinstatement would result in extreme hardship.
+That the ability to apply for reinstatement was not within your control such as a serious injury or illness, some disaster, and or a mistake by the DSO OR was because of a reduction in course work not within your control and that the failure to secure reinstatement would result in extreme hardship.

-- copy of valid passport photo page as well as the page showing your latest visa entry stamp.;
+- copy of the valid passport photo page as well as the page showing your latest visa entry stamp

-- copy of updated transcript and upcoming course registration;
+- copy of the updated transcript and upcoming course registration

 The adjudication of these petitions can take several months.
 Please refer to the USCIS processing website to check on current processing times.